 STAT319 and STAT446 are courses in Generalised Linear Models (GLM), suited to anyone with an interest in analysing data.
 In these courses we introduce you to the components of GLM and other advanced data analysis techniques.
 We cover analysis of data from continuous distributions, models for binomial response data, models for count response data and models for multinomial data.
 R is the free-ware equivalent to S Plus, and is becoming the preferred computer package for many statisticians.
 In these courses we will show you how to use the package, enter, manipulate and analyze data in R. suited to anyone with an interest in analysing data.

-30 points from STAT200-299 or Head of Department approval
+30 points from STAT200-299 or Head of School approval

-The assignments will involve time and effort, but are an opportunity for you to learn not only statistical modeling techniques, but to develop your writing skills.
+The course is assessed by four assignments, each worth 25% (in total 100%).
+There is no final exam.Assignments give you practice in analysing data and presenting results in a written report.
+You will be expected to use R for analysis.The assignments will involve time and effort, but are an opportunity for you to learn not only statistical modeling techniques, but to develop your writing skills.
 We discuss how to write a report during lectures, and provide considerable support especially for students who have not had the chance to develop their scientific writing skills.

 For further information see